 Wrapping up

 What do you think?
 Does the adventurous and optimistic nature of Type 7 resonate with your perception of Leonardo DiCaprio?
-If you found this exploration intriguing, there’s a whole world of Enneagram discussions waiting for you.
-Sign up for 9takes to dive deeper into understanding different personalities, including your own.
+If you found this exploration intriguing, a whole world of Enneagram discussions is waiting for you.
+Sign up for 9takes to dive deeper into understanding different personalities, including yours.
 Who knows, you might even discover your Enneagram twin among the stars!

 nothing right now